carbon-language/carbon-lang/lld/MachO/ld64-vs-lld.rst

 the `--deduplicate-literals` flag is passed.
 Omitting deduplication by default ensures that our link is as fast as possible.
 However, it may also break some programs which have (incorrectly) relied on string deduplication always occurring.
-In particular, programs which compared string literals via pointer equality must be fixed to use value equality instead.
+In particular, programs which compare string literals via pointer equality must be fixed to use value equality instead.

 ``-no_deduplicate`` Flag